Why Are Many Of My Friends Getting Their PR Rejected?

 This is yet another common question we receive from individuals who are thinking about applying for Singapore PR.
 As applying for PR is a big step for an individual or family, it is natural that they seek advice and information pertaining success rates of applicants – usually those from the same nationality or origin.
-And more often than not, they always hear the same rants like a broken radio – ‘My application got Rejected!’
+And more often than not, they always hear the same rants like a broken radio – ‘My application got rejected!’

-So, are Singapore PRs still being issued out?
+So, are Singapore PRs still being issued?

 Having said that, in comparison to pre-2009 immigration policies, the review process by ICA is more stringent now so as to find the right fit for each application.
 At IASG, we have successfully helped individuals and families from countries such as India, China, Philippines, U.S.A, South America, Australia, Malaysia, Japan and Korea amongst many others.
 This is due to our intimate knowledge of Singapore’s immigration policies and insights on selection criteria such as Preferred Demographics, Industries and many more.

 This could be down to 2 main reasons.